 Here, too, you’ll find the speckled rattlesnake.
-As the name suggests, their pattern is different from other species—it’s far more speckled.
+As the name suggests, it’s far more speckled.

 But you will find rattlesnakes across the entire state of Utah.
 The Western rattlesnake (Crotalus oreganus) covers almost the whole state, bar San Juan county in the southeast.
 You can find two subspecies; the midget faded rattlesnake and the Great Basin rattlesnake here.

 Vermont represents the northernmost extent of the timber rattlesnake’s range.
 The snakes inhabit part of the western half of the state along the border with New York.
 There may also be a small pocket in the southern tip of the state.